Rocker Locker Installation Tips

 - Sealed Door Compression Locks x2

-- M4 Nylock Nuts for Mounting x24
+- M4 (REV3 Kits changed to M5) Nylock Nuts for Mounting x24

 - M5 Nylock Nuts for Hinge Mounting x16